atom/flight-manual.atom.io/content/getting-started/sections/atom-basics.md

 {{#note}}

-Throughout the book we will use shortcut keybindings like <kbd class="platform-mac">Cmd+Shift+P</kbd><kbd class="platform-windows platform-linux">Ctrl+Shift+P</kbd> to demonstrate how to run a command.
+Throughout the book, we will use shortcut keybindings like <kbd class="platform-mac">Cmd+Shift+P</kbd><kbd class="platform-windows platform-linux">Ctrl+Shift+P</kbd> to demonstrate how to run a command.
 These are the default keybindings for the platform that we detected you running.

 If you want to see a different platform than the one we detected, you may choose a different one by using the platform selector near the top of the page: